 - Bacterial Pneumonia to name a few

 Few microbes require a vector to be able to transmit diseases.
 For instance, mosquitoes carrying Dengue transmit the disease to the host.
-The pathogen enters into the bloodstream and disrupts the normal functioning, furthermore, causes a sudden drop in the blood pressure which could be fatal.
+The pathogen enters into the bloodstream and disrupts normal functioning, furthermore, causes a sudden drop in blood pressure which could be fatal.

 Microbes enter the body via contaminated air, water, food or even a small wound on your skin.
 The Streptococcus bacteria usually enters through an open wound causing infection of the throat etc. In some cases, the bacteria can advance to the flesh and tissues of the host and hence are called flesh-eating bacteria.